Use the Five Love Languages to Deepen Your Relationship

 Counseling in Ballard

 Are you looking for some extra help and support to overcome feelings of loneliness and create more meaningful relationships in your life?
-Counseling may be able to help.
-We are a team of compassionate and skilled therapists who help individuals and couples in the Seattle area with a wide range of mental health concerns at our Ballard counseling office.
-You can schedule a 15 minute phone consultation or contact us for more information.
+The right therapist can help you understand what is holding you back from making the changes you need to make to create community and belonging.
+We are a team of compassionate and skilled therapists who specialize in relationships.
+You can schedule a 15 minute phone consultation to see if we are the right fit for you.

 In the last blog post, I talked about awareness and understanding of self-sabotaging behaviors in romantic relationships.
 In this blog post, I will focus on some things that you can do to begin to heal and repair this pattern of self-sabotage.
 The first step, as I mentioned in the last blog post, is to identify why you might be engaging in self-sabotaging behaviors.
 Understanding the why can help you recognize that this coping strategy is no longer needed or helpful in the present and therefore, it might make it easier to let it go.
 Here are a few more practices to consider on your healing journey to create satisfying, nourishing and long-lasting relationships:

 Part of practicing self-compassion is recognizing that you are not alone in your relationship struggles.
 Many people have struggled with self-sabotaging behaviors and have felt confused, angry, or even disgusted with their behaviors and the impact they had on their partners.
 You are not alone, weird, or bad for struggling with self-sabotage in romantic relationships.
 Another part of self-compassion is to treat yourself the way that you would treat your closest friends and family members.
 We are often much more critical and harsh toward ourselves than we are toward others.
 It might be helpful to practice self-compassion by imagining what you might say to a friend who is struggling in the same way.